 What Types of Claims Can You File Against the IRS?

 Most successful lawsuits against the IRS are either deficiency suits or refund claims, as discussed here.
 In a deficiency suit, the taxpayer is disputing the amount that the IRS claims the taxpayer owes.
-In a refund claim, the taxpayer is attempting to recover compensation for a payment that he or she has already made to the IRS.
+In a refund claim, the taxpayer attempts to recover compensation for a payment they already made to the IRS.

 Your IRS lawsuit attorney will help you file the initial petition, starting the litigation process.
-The petition must be filed within 90 days of the date specified by the IRS (or, for taxpayers located overseas, within 150 days of the date specified).
-Once you have filed your petition, the IRS has an opportunity to file a response called an "answer," providing rebuttals to any arguments you may have raised in your claim.
+The petition must be filed within 90 days of the date specified by the IRS (or, for taxpayers located overseas, within 150 days of the date determined).
+Once you have filed your petition, the IRS can file a response called an "answer," providing rebuttals to any arguments you may have raised in your claim.

-As is true of all litigation, robust evidence and an accurate understanding of the tax law at issue is critical to the success of your lawsuit.
-Do not discard any IRS correspondence, tax documents, business records, or records related to loans or business purchases for the time period in question, including emails and electronic records.
+As is true of all litigation, robust evidence and an accurate understanding of the tax law at issue are critical to the success of your lawsuit.
+Do not discard any IRS correspondence, tax documents, business records, or records related to loans or business purchases, including emails and electronic records for the period in question.

 IRS Tax Litigation Lawyers in San Jose, California

 At the Tax Law Office of David W. Klasing, we are a team of award-winning litigators and Certified Public Accountants who have earned a reputation for aggressive and dynamic client advocacy.
-We will fight tirelessly in Tax Court to prove that the IRS erred in assessing tax, penalties, or interest charges against you, or that you should be refunded for your overpayment.
+We will fight tirelessly in Tax Court to prove that the IRS erred in assessing tax, penalties, or interest charges against you or that you should be refunded for your overpayment.
 Our clients receive the exceptional benefits of our comprehensive tax litigation expertise, which rivals that of large firms, while enjoying the personalized attention characteristic of a boutique tax practices.
 David W. Klasing, a distinguished professional with both Law and CPA licenses, earned a Master's in Tax, placing him among an elite group of professionals in the country with such prestigious credentials and expertise.
 As a past chair of the California Society of CPAs State Tax Committee, past Vice-Chair of the California Society of CPAs State Education Committee, and past Chair of the California Society of CPAs State Education Committee, his experience and accomplishments further demonstrate his exceptional standing in the field.

 To arrange a reduced-rate consultation regarding an IRS dispute, contact us online, or call the Tax Law Office of David W. Klasing at (805) 617-4566 today.
-Please note all meetings at our San Jose tax office must be scheduled in advance.
+Please note that all San Jose tax office meetings must be scheduled in advance.

 Tax Litigation FAQs